-- 1. Using the proposed model, we can calculate the values of some parameters such as the rotational, the random and the radial velocities, the FWHM, the optical depth, the absorbed or emitted energy, the column density and the Gaussian standard deviation, as well as the relation among them.
+- 1. Using the proposed model, we can calculate the values of some parameters such as the rotational, the random and the radial velocities, the FWHM, the optical depth, the absorbed or emitted Energy, the Column Density and the Gaussian Standard Deviation, as well as the relation among them.
 This means that now we can try to understand the mechanism that is responsible for the DACs or SACs phenomenon. - 2.
-The acceptance of SACs and DACs phenomena as the reason of the spectral line complex structure lead us to accept smaller values of the FWHM, optical depths, column densities and different values for the rotational, radial and random velocities, because now the idea is that the complex line profile does non present a single spectral line, but a group of satellite components (DACs or SACs).
+The acceptance of SACs and DACs phenomena as the reason of the spectral lines complex structure lead us to accept smaller broadening, FWHM, optical depths, column densities and different rotation, radial and random velocities, because now the idea is that the complex line profile does non present a single spectral line, but a group of satellite components (DACs or SACs).
 This idea leads us to a different mechanism for the construction of the density regions that produce the DACs or SACs regions. - 3.
-The detected time scale variation of the parameter values in the C IV, N IV, N V and Si IV density regions in the UV spectrum of the Oe star HD 93521 indicates that the radial, rotational and random velocities, the column densities, and the optical depths present only small variations.
+The detected time scale variation of the parameters values in the C IV, N IV, N V and Si IV density regions in the UV spectrum of the Oe star HD 93521 indicates that the radial, rotational and random velocities, the column densities, and the optical depths present only small variations.
 This fact leads us to accept that matter which creates DACs or SACs remains practically stable during the studied period of 18 years.
 An other explanation of this phenomenon is that in the area where we can detect high density regions, matter flows, and only the physical properties (conditions) which lead to high density, remain stable (for example magnetic fields or shocks from a companion in the case of a binary system).